Tonywuhk/realai.org/safety/effective-altruism.md

 ### Givewell, Good Ventures and the Open Philanthropy Project

 [GiveWell](http://www.givewell.org/) is a public charity whose mission is to find outstanding giving opportunities through in-depth analysis.
 [Good Ventures](http://www.goodventures.org/) is a philanthropic foundation whose mission is to help humanity thrive.
-The two organizations share some core values and work closely together under the [Open Philanthropy Project](http://www.openphilanthropy.org/), whose mission is to learn how to give as effectively as they can and share their findings openly so that anyone can build on their work.
+The two organizations share some core values and work closely together under the [Open Philanthropy Project](http://www.openphilanthropy.org/) (OPP), whose mission is to learn how to give as effectively as they can and share their findings openly so that anyone can build on their work.

 #### GiveWell